Arturski/immutable-gnosis-safe-rewards-example/README.md

 ## FOR EDUCATIONAL USE ONLY

+## IMPORTANT NOTE
+When used together with in-game pre-approved transactions, only game tokens are supported.
+IMX, ETH and USDC will not work in this case.

 ## OVERVIEW

 This detailed guide provides instructions for developers to create a multisig Gnosis Safe on Immutable X deploy custom smart contracts using Forge and Foundry tools and link these contracts through the Safe's interface.
 This example demonstrates how Safe can be used as a game rewards treasury.